Skip to main content

 Initiating hormone therapy is like updating your body’s core operating system; your diet must also be updated to be compatible with this new system.

 Engaging in a hormonal support protocol provides your cells with clear, consistent instructions once again.
 Testosterone signals muscles to grow stronger.
-Estrogen helps regulate and directs how and where fat is stored.
+Estrogen helps regulate insulin sensitivity and directs how and where fat is stored.
 When these signals are restored, your body’s potential is renewed.

 This is where your diet becomes an active participant in your wellness.
 The food you consume provides the raw materials your body needs to carry out these new instructions.
 Without the correct nutritional support, the restored hormonal signals cannot be fully expressed.
 It is analogous to having a brilliant architectural blueprint for a building but lacking the steel, concrete, and glass to construct it.
 Your diet provides those essential building materials.